 How is a nerve block used?

-Nerve blocks for leg, foot and ankle surgery can be made to last up to 24 hours.
+Nerve blocks for shoulder, arm and hand surgery can be made to last up to 24 hours.
 The nerve block may be part of your general anaesthetic to give you pain relief after your operation.